Smitch295/School_District_Anaylsis/README.md

 As you can see theres is no difference between the two.

+# Summary:

-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
+There were many changes that took place after reading and math scores have been replaced.
+The overall passing percentage changed for Thomas High School.
+The reading and math average for thomas high school changed.
+Thomas High School position as #2 top school dropped to #8 and with the Griffin High School became the second school with the high overall percentage.